A rude awakening for NWE regasification terminal customers and operators

 Enough of the banter.

 Up to now, there was no LNG to flush through its pipes and an LNG terminal with no LNG is a stranded investment.
-Now, though, the terminal is going to see some of the contractual mechanisms that have been designed for a busier time tested.
+Now, though, the terminal is going to see some of the contractual mechanisms that have been designed for a busier time test.
 As they never have been exposed to the harsh breath of reality, most – if not all – of its users might think that they know the contract they have signed and how it works.
-However, it’s likely they don’t.
+However, likely, they don’t.

 The original negotiators are gone in most cases so there is nobody who can remind us of what the original mechanisms were meant to do.
 A truly interesting situation indeed as we see a bunch of inexperienced operators with a bunch of equally inexperienced capacity takers facing one of the biggest reversals of fortune the LNG industry has ever faced and the impending exposure to the spotlight of international attention and fame.

-And those who take an interest in LNG market developments and terminal management are in for some truly interesting times as the coming months will produce plenty of frictions that will test the inner workings of GATE.
+And those who take an interest in LNG market developments and terminal management are in for some truly interesting times as the coming months will produce plenty of friction that will test the inner workings of GATE.

 Originally, GATE had set out to revolutionize the way those terminals were to be built and operated the world over.
 It was conceived to be the first true multi-user terminal with an operator that was not allowed a volume position in the terminal.
 It was hailed to be a break from the old and inflexible past when a regasification terminal was nothing but an infrastructure piece of equipment on the chain, shielded from failure.
 GATE was an evolutionary step in the timeline of LNG regasification terminals.

 And we all know that no matter how innovative stuff is – it needs to survive exposure to reality.
 This reality stares GATE and its parties right in the face now.
 There will be blood.
 That’s safe to say.
-Let’s see who’s blood it shall be.
+Let’s see whose blood it shall be.

 However, the patterns this blood will produce will keep contract specialists and analysts busy for years.
 Plus, it will be the fertilizer for a new LNG world.